Your buffer zone (and how it is affecting your FE Exam results)

 I am right there with you.

-You may feel that saying No to an incoming request might cause that person to get mad or feel like we have disrespected them.
+You may feel that saying No to a request might cause that person to get mad or feel like we have disrespected them.

 Even if a confrontation doesn’t arise, you might feel there will be collateral damage filled with dissent created leading to negative consequences in the future.